Tollymore Forest Park: Hamilton family

 William Hamilton was from Lecale, County Down, and was a close relative of James Hamilton, 1st Viscount Claneboye, who acquired a large amount of land in County Down a number of years before the Plantation of Ulster.
 The land was passed to his son James upon his death in 1674.

 Tollymore was one of the properties forfeit from the reversal of Cromwellian land settlement and the Act of Settlement 1662 by James II's Patriot Parliament in 1689.
 This was likely because James Hamilton had raised a regiment in support of William of Orange and was providing the Williamites with supplies.
 County Down was not involved in the subsequent war.

-James Hamilton died in 1701 and Tollymore was passed to his son, James, who became Viscount Limerick in 1719 and 1st Earl of Clanbrassil (second creation) in 1756.
+James Hamilton died in 1701 and Tollymore was passed to his son, also James Hamilton, who became Viscount Limerick in 1719 and 1st Earl of Clanbrassil (second creation) in 1756.

 The Hamilton family owned Tollymore until James Hamilton, William's great grandson, died in 1798.
 The estate was transferred to his sister Anne and her husband, Robert Jocelyn, 1st Earl of Roden.
 The Jocelyn family continued ownership of Tollymore until Robert Jocelyn, 8th Earl of Roden sold it to the Ministry of Agriculture for use in the forestry industry.
 It was sold in two parts, the first in 1930 and the remaining in 1941.

-The seat of the Roden family in Tollymore demesne, known as 'Tollymore Park House' or 'Bryansford House', was a Georgian mansion built initially by James Hamilton, 1st Earl of Clanbrassil (second creation) around 1730, and was demolished in 1952.
+The seat of the Roden family in Tollymore demesne, known as 'Tollymore Park House' or 'Bryansford House', was a Georgian mansion built initially for James Hamilton, 1st Earl of Clanbrassil (second creation) around 1730, and was demolished in 1952.

 During the 1800s, the forest contained five saw mills for processing felled trees.
 The mills were located on the banks of the Shimna River and powered by water.
 Millponds stored water, which during dry periods was released to turn the water wheels.
 The millponds are still located in the forest but are no longer in use.

 Between 1994 and 2003, four flint artefacts were discovered in the park, close to the Shimna River.
 A flake, two blades and a concave scraper were found in two locations the forest.
 The flake, scraper and one of the blades were identified as prehistoric.
 The second blade was identified as Late Mesolithic or Early Neolithic.
 A fifth artefact, a Bronze Age barbed and tanged arrowhead, was found in a nearby field.